liaohuqiu/android-GridViewWithHeaderAndFooter/README.md

 ### contact or help

-Please free to contact me if there is any problem when using the libray.
+Please fell free to contact me if there is any problem when using the libray.

 * srain@php.net
 * twitter: https://twitter.com/liaohuqiu